-Even so, the argument of this article still holds true, that the table demonstrates descent from Shem, Ham, and Japheth through the male line, since only the male line counted in the ancient world, and in biblical genealogies.
+Even so, the argument of this article still holds true, that the table demonstrates descent from Shem, Ham, and Japheth through the male line, since only the male line counted in the ancient world.

 3.2.
 How Complete is the Table?